 Injuries throughout his career

-Adam Brown sustained many injuries throughout his career, including losing his dominant right eye after being shot with a sim round during a training accident.
-Not only did Adam refuse to be medically discharged from the military, but he learned to shoot with his left eye and passed SEAL sniper school.
+Throughout his military career, Adam Brown faced numerous physical challenges, including losing his dominant right eye from a training injury.
+Refusing to be medically discharged, he adapted by learning to shoot with his left eye and completing SEAL sniper school.

 Example of Fearlessness